rrrutledge/talks/2020/OSCON/innersource-open-inside-the-firewall/proposal.md

 You'll also learn how to leverage the InnerSource Commons to stay in touch with the latest industry experiences in InnerSource on an ongoing basis.

 ## Who is this presentation for?
-* Open source advocates who want a gentler way to push their companies into open source practices.
-* Open source advocates who want to bring the benefits of open source practices inside their company.
+Open source advocates who want to bring the benefits of open source practices inside their company.

 ## Audience level
 Advanced